Welcome to Highland School

 A modern approach to education rooted in the Five C's

 Highland's curriculum includes twenty-first century skills and methods based on the Five C's.
 The size of our community expanded in 2002 to include our sister school in Kenya.
-Our Global Studies program is a unique combination of coursework, travel, and foreign language studies, that develops enriched international understanding and real-world experience.
+Our Global Studies program is a unique combination of coursework, travel, and foreign language studies, that fosters diversity and develops an enriched international understanding and real-world experience.

 Experiential education, which we call Field Studies, continues to be a key tenet of a Highland education.
 Every student across all divisions experiences Field Studies every year.
 Some outdoor activities we engage in includes camping, backpacking, ropes courses, dogsledding, trout releases, whitewater rafting, and Outward Bound partnerships.
 We also include other programs like FIRST® Robotics and FIRST® LEGO League, field science, service learning, and our junior internships and senior projects.